 If you are fed up with yo-yo dieting join my 21-day healthy eating plan and get over 60+ healthy low-calorie recipes.
 All the nutritional information you need is included in each recipe.

-You can buy the plan here by downloading my app and access the daily recipes directly from your phone when you sign up for the healthy eating plan or buy the plan using the Paypal button below and I will email you a copy of the plan
+You can buy the plan here using the Paypal button below and I will email you a copy of the plan or download my app and access the daily recipes directly from your phone when you sign up for the healthy eating plan

 Nutrition in your pocket

 Salisbury Nutrition’s app gives you instant access to your nutritional plans from your smart phone

 Download the FREE App- Click here